cpmpercussion/MusicInProcessingLecture/README.md

 ## Lab Instructions!

-This is going to be a noisy lab!
+- This is going to be a noisy lab!
 Maybe bring some headphones?
+- The Minim library works fine for sound output on the iMacs in the Peter Karmell Building and the Linux machines in the CSIT labs.
+- The iMacs have a microphone, but the CSIT lab computers don't.
+So if you're in the CSIT labs, don't worry about question 3, or maybe try it on your own computer.

 ### 0. Make sure you have the Minim code reference up and minim up and running.